tobiboeer/Angewandtes_Programmieren_1/Data/TUTORIAL.md

 <br/>
 ## Choosing Stations<br/>
 Stations from the train network can be chosen manually in the dropdown menu down below.
 The search is easier if you type the searched station in.
-In this case we will chose 'Hamburg Hbf'. <br/>
+In this case we will choose 'Hamburg Hbf'. <br/>

 ![ScreenShot](/////Dropdown.png)<br/>
 <br/>